Illinois vs. Charlotte NCAA Football Odds, Plays and Insights | October 2, 2021

 - Charlotte has two wins against the spread in four games this year.

-- Charlotte's games this season have gone over the point total one time in four opportunities (25%).
+- Charlotte's games this season have gone over the total in one out of four opportunities (25%).

-- The 49ers have four giveaways this season, while the Fighting Illini have eight takeaways .
+- The 49ers have turned the ball over four times, four fewer times than the Fighting Illini have forced turnovers (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.